Alright, let’s get this out of the way –

 However, you can’t visit independently.
 You can only visit North Korea as an organized group with specialized tour agencies that (usually) operate out of China.

 So, this means you can’t “backpack” in North Korea alone.
 And during your trip, you’ll always be accompanied by your local guides every time you leave your hotel.

 While this means that visiting North Korea isn’t the cheapest of destinations, it is possible to visit semi-on-a-budget.
-And if you’re like me and you’ve read this blog, you’ll know that I like to travel independently (or backpacking-style) not only because it saves A LOT of money, but also because I think it’s a more genuine form of travel than going with an organized tour.
+And if you’re like me and you’ve read my article about the The 5 Best Tour Group Companies for International Travel, you’ll know that I like to travel independently (or backpacking-style) not only because it saves A LOT of money, but also because I think it’s a more genuine form of travel than going with an organized tour.